 I got my first tattoo when I was 15.
 My dad was pretty heavily tattooed, so I was exposed to body modification at an early age.
-I started working at Painless Steel as a piercer after I graduated from collage about six years ago.
+I started working at Painless Steel as a piercer after I graduated from college.
 I wanted a break from school and wasn’t really sure if I wanted to continue on to graduate school.
 I did my piercing apprenticeship under Lee Burns.
 He’s taught me invaluable information about piercing and tattooing.
 I’m incredibly grateful that I’ve been given the opportunity to do something that I love.
 Very few people have the luxury of having a job that they’re absolutely in love with.
 We really have the coolest job in the world.

 I have extremely high standards for myself.
 I want every piercing or tattoo that I do to be perfect.
 I love that this job brings new challenges with each customer.
 This industry is constantly evolving, which gives me the opportunity to grow as an artist.
 Being a tattoo artist is my life and my passion.